 Government Policies and Incentives

-The Wisconsin Housing and Economic Development Authority (WHEDA) offers programs that provide down payment assistance and favorable loan terms for first-time buyers, which has helped maintain demand despite rising home prices and interest rates.
+At the state level, programs from the Wisconsin Housing and Economic Development Authority (WHEDA) offer down payment assistance and favorable loan terms for first-time buyers.
+Those programs have helped keep demand alive even as home prices and interest rates have climbed.

 Home Prices Forecast